How to Get Started with a Business Plan for your Wholesale and Distribution Business

 So we know what it’s like to be running a small and medium-sized business.

 We also understand that wholesaling and distribution is a huge and varied market that requires a lot of attention.
-All you have to do is ask yourself the following questions.
+All you have to do is ask yourself the following four questions.
 Be honest!

 This is your business and you need to figure out if, indeed, it is heading anywhere.
 You can do this by trying to answer simple questions like: